ap0llo/wolpertinger/Docs/Communication Protocol.md

 All messages may contain any Unicode character, as long as they are valid XML.
 Furthermore, all messages need to conform to the [Protocol XML Schema](xsd/protocol.xsd).
 Messages that cannot be validated should not be processed any further and the recipient should respond with a RemoteError (Error-Code 301).

-All messages have a common 'TargetName' property that specifies the component the request will be passed to.
+All messages have a 'ComponentName' property that specifies the component the request will be passed to.
 There is no component hierarchy, so components cannot contain "child"-components.

 ####RemoteMethodCall
 A RemoteMethodCall, as the name indicates, invokes a procedure on the target system.
-The caller needs to specify the method's name an all required parameters.
+The caller needs to specify the method's name and all required parameters.
-For every call there needs to be specified a unique CallId value.
+For every call the caller needs to specify a unique CallId value.
 This Id will be sent with the response, so the caller can associate response messages to method calls.

 Responses are not mandatory and the callee may offer methods without response value.

 #####Elements
--	<code>TargetName: String</code> - the name of the component that offers the method
+-	<code>ComponentName: String</code> - the name of the component that offers the method
 -	<code>MethodName: String</code> - the name of the method to be invoked
 -	<code>CallId: String</code> - The call's unique identifier
 -	<code>Parameters : List < Object ></code> - the parameters the method requires

 #####Example
 	<RemoteMethodCall>
-		<TargetName>Core</TargetName>
+		<ComponentName>Core</ComponentName>
 		<CallId>F5AFEC97-5839-4666-B8D3-8C108B241720</CallId>
 		<MethodName>testMethod1</MethodName>
 		<Parameters>